bruise-pub/bruise-pub.github.io/md-content/index.md

 Sublime appears to play nicely with Github, which I appreciate.

-I haven't found a static site generator that I get on with, yet, so I'm hand-cranking the .md through https://markdowntohtml.com/ and sliding that into my html.
+I haven't found a static site generator that I get on with, yet, so I'm hand-cranking the .md through Pandoc - aiming to automate this process a little more each time.
+More about this in the Resources page.

 I'm currently publishing through Github Pages.
 There are alternate versions on Gemini and Hyper.